segmentio/kafka-go/README.md

 # kafka-go [![CircleCI](https://circleci.com/gh/segmentio/kafka-go.svg?style=shield)](https://circleci.com/gh/segmentio/kafka-go) [![Go Report Card](https://goreportcard.com/badge/github.com/segmentio/kafka-go)](https://goreportcard.com/report/github.com/segmentio/kafka-go) [![GoDoc](https://godoc.org/github.com/segmentio/kafka-go?status.svg)](https://godoc.org/github.com/segmentio/kafka-go)

+#### Note:

+In order to better align  with our newly adopted Code of Contact, the kafka-go project is renaming our default branch to `main`.
+For the full details of our Code Of Conduct see [this](./CODE_OF_CONDUCT.md) document.

 ## Motivations

 We rely on both Go and Kafka a lot at Segment.
 Unfortunately, the state of the Go